Symptoms and side effects in someone with cancer and dementia

 Sleep problems

-Having both cancer and dementia may cause problems sleeping at night.
-Getting a good night’s sleep can stop someone with dementia from feeling tired during the day.
+Both cancer and dementia may cause problems sleeping at night.
 Feeling very tired during the day can make symptoms of dementia worse.

 There are different reasons why someone may not be sleeping well.
 It can help to look for changes in sleep patterns.
 If there are changes, try to find out if something is causing them.
 There may be things you can do to help.